Get insider access

 Yes

 The Neato D8 is fantastically easy to store.
-Its docking station has a slimmer profile than that of the Neato Botvac D7 and features a space for storing any excess length of power cable.
+Its docking station has a slimmer profile than the Neato Botvac D7 and features a space for storing any excess power cable length.

 7.3